Not sure what to do in the Yucatan Peninsula? Worry not.

 Calakmul is a great place to reconnect with yourself and Mother Nature.
 It is the home of numerous forms of wildlife.
 If you’re not a fan of bird watching yet, you will be after visiting this piece of paradise.

 The Mayan people appreciated the magnificent biodiversity and preserved it in stunning paintings, sculptures, and rituals.
 If you’re looking for the adventure of a lifetime, get ready to climb the main structures in Calakmul and behold the breathtaking view of endless greens from the top.

-It’s definitely one of the unmissable off-the-beaten-path places to visit in the Yucatan Peninsula of Mexico.
+It’s definitely one of the unusual places to visit in the Yucatan Peninsula of Mexico.